FGMEMBERS/bluebird/readme.txt

  All significant bugs within my model are (believed to be) fixed.
  Some further development is always likely or unavoidable.

- Wish list:  Get gear to work from an internal timer, like the doors do.
+ Wish list:  Synchronize door sounds when gear is not down fully.
-             Synchronize door sounds when gear is not down fully. sound.xml seems limited in select and property conditions.
+              sound.xml seems limited in select and property conditions.

  Known bugs that seem to be unique to the ufo flight model: